-Well, a typical warehouse can measure up to 300,000 feet - Amazon's usually measured up to 80,000 square feet - and due to their large size, they are generally placed in the outskirts of cities, in industrial or rural areas where there's more space for such large buildings.
+A typical warehouse can measure up to 300,000 feet - Amazon's usually measure up to 80,000 square feet - and due to their large size, they are generally placed in the outskirts of cities, in industrial or rural areas where there's more space for such large buildings.
 Due to these characteristics, it is challenging for these large storage centers to meet such short delivery times since it would be time-consuming and costly.

 In contrast, micro warehouses are spaces that do not exceed 2,000 to 5,000 feet and are located in the heart of large cities, reducing distance and delivery times.

-To make this process even more efficient, business owners plan to buy or lease underutilized commercial spaces in urban areas where people live and work.
+Business owners plan to buy or lease underutilized commercial spaces in urban areas where people live and work to make this process even more efficient.
 Some qcommerce companies are trying to convert shipping containers or rental flats into MFCs.

 It's Eco-friendly: Two wheels vs Truck or Air Delivery.